Artists Need to Stay Productive — 3 Quick Tips

 In India, an extra ten thousand dollars a year would affect your happiness a lot.
 But if you’re sitting pretty in the middle class in a developed country, an extra ten thousand dollars per year won’t affect anything much — meaning that you’re killing yourself working overtime and weekends for basically nothing.

-As Freud once said, “One day, in retrospect, the years of struggle will strike you as the most beautiful.”
+“One day, in retrospect, the years of struggle will strike you as the most beautiful.” — Freud

 I hope you enjoyed this quick series of points on how to be more productive as an artist.